ryanajones/Random-Quote-Machine/README.md

 # Random Quote Machine

-> This random quote generator has the ability to deliver a new quote and a UI color change upon a single button click.
-React's virtual DOM and state management abilities are used to improve UI color change and quote rendering efficiency.
+A random quote generator that has the ability to deliver a new quote and a UI color change upon a single button click.
+React's virtual DOM and state management abilities are used to improve color change and quote rendering efficiency.

 ## Technologies Used